-I want to personally thank you for your contribution to the 2008-2009 Vanderbilt Baseball Champions' Circle.
+I want to personally thank you for your contribution to the 2009-2010 Vanderbilt Baseball Champions' Circle.
 Your support is vital to our continued success.
 As you know, victory does not come without sacrifice.
 With this in mind, we will continue to towards another SEC championship as well as reach the destination of Omaha and the College World Series.
 Your involvement with the Vanderbilt Baseball Family plays an important role in our mission; to become National Champions!

 It is because of your support that Hawkins Field is one of the elite facilities in this country.
 The new renovations of the Hall of Legends and the Omaha Room are shining examples of your willingness to contribute to our program.
 The upgrades continue this season with the construction of permanent bleachers surrounding the outfield.
-In 2009 we will break ground on an upper deck behind home plate that will include luxury suites.
+Future plans include an upper deck behind home plate that will include luxury suites.
 When both projects are completed, Hawkins Field will seat over 5,000 fans.